-Problem Possible causes/consequences and ▶ Solutions Fuel is leaking from the vehicle.
+Problem Possible causes/consequences and > Solutions Fuel is leaking from the vehicle.
 The fuel line or the fuel tank is faulty.
 Apply the parking brake.
 Switch off the engine.
 Remove the key from the ignition lock.
 Or, on vehicles with KEYLESS-GO: Open the driver's door.
-The on-board electronics are in position o.
+The on-board electronics are in position 0.
 This corresponds to the "key removed".
 Do not restart the engine under any circumstances.
 Consult a qualified specialist workshop.
 The engine does not start.
 The fuel tank has been run completely dry.
 Refuel the vehicle with at least 5 l of fuel.
 Switch the ignition on for approximately ten seconds.
+Start the engine continuously for a maximum of ten seconds until it runs smoothly.
+If the engine does not start: Switch the ignition on for approximately ten seconds.
 Start the engine continuously for a maximum of ten seconds until it runs smoothly.
 If the engine does not start: Switch the ignition on for approximately ten seconds.
 Start the engine continuously for a maximum of ten seconds until it runs smoothly.
 If the engine does not start after three attempts: Consult a qualified specialist workshop.